Veronica stenophylla: Etymology

 Stenophylla comes from the Greek for "narrow leaf", referring to the narrow leaves, which are generally common in veronicas.
 The name is a Greek replacement for the Latin angustifolia, a junior synonym.

 Taxonomy

-Veronica stenophylla contains the following varieties:
+The botanist Ernst Gottlieb von Steudel described a species in 1841 which he named Veronica stenophylla.
+It is part of the genus Veronica which is classified in the Plantaginaceae family.
+It has three accepted varieties according to Plants of the World Online.